-WITH THE HOLIDAY SEASON nearly upon us, it’s wise to set aside some time to tie up loose ends so you can start the New Year fresh, organized, and ready to roll.
+I can’t believe we are here already but — with the holiday season quickly approaching, it’s wise to set aside some time to tie up loose ends so you can start the New Year fresh, organized, and ready to roll.
 As you prioritize “must-do’s” before taking some well-earned time off, consider adding these end-of-year business activities to your list.
+Below you will find some End of the Year Planning Tips for Your Business.

 Connect with your clients